25 4.4 Integrative and Contemplative Neuroscience

 Identifying Effects on Cortical Grey Matter Structure

 A longitudinal study conducted by Holtzel et al., (2011) was conducted to observe changes in grey matter volume throughout the brain after individuals completed an 8-week long mindfulness-based stress reduction program (MBSR).
 It was found after program completion, individuals exhibited increased grey matter volume in regions of the brain including the posterior cingulate cortex, part of the DMN.
-Other studies have found significant changes in grey matter volume in emotion processing and regulatory regions including the insula, anterior cingulate cortex (ACC) and the amygdalae of meditators (Marchand, 2014).
+Other studies have found increased grey matter volume in emotion processing and regulatory regions including the insula, anterior cingulate cortex (ACC) and the amygdalae of meditators (Marchand, 2014).

 Identifying Effects on White Matter Structures